 EDU 561 Aspects of the English Language*

 EDU 562 Linguistic and Cultural Diversity in the Classroom*

 Second Tier Courses (6 credit hours)

 EDU 623 TESOL Practicum (3 credits)

 * These courses meet state requirements for endorsement as an ESL teacher, K-12.
-State endorsement in ESL requires prior teacher certification and a passing score on the Praxis II exam (0361) for Teachers of English to Speakers of Other Languages.
-The master's degree in TESOL does not qualify graduates for Maine literacy specialist certification; however, additional courses may be taken beyond this master's degree to qualify.
+State endorsement in ESL requires prior teacher certification and a passing score on the Praxis Subject Assessment exam (5362) for Teachers of English to Speakers of Other Languages.
+The master's degree in TESOL does not qualify graduates for Maine literacy specialist certification; however, additional courses may be taken beyond this master's degree to qualify, and EDU 607 should be selected during the MSEd in TESOL for those interested in pursuing this certification.
 Students should consult with their advisor for more details.

 Minimum Requirements: Applicant must have a bachelor's degree and have earned a cumulative grade point average of 2.5 (on a 4.0 scale) in a baccalaureate degree program; Applicants who do not have a 2.5 overall GPA must enclose a letter asking for special consideration, in which they provide evidence of an ability to complete graduate studies successfully.
 Without such a letter, applicants who fail to meet eligibility requirements may be automatically denied.